con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes bcu rnam dag 'chang ba po/ /

 Protector, reigning over all ten grounds,[^44-1]
-Upon the ten grounds most firmly established,
+On the ten grounds most firmly situated,
-In nature made pure by the ten knowledges,[^44-2]
+Made pure in nature by the tenfold knowledge,[^44-2]
-Bearing the purity of those ten knowledges, (44)
-!
-44d not smooth
+Bearing that tenfold knowledge's purity, (44)

 [^44-1]: The ten grounds (*bhūmi*s) refer to stages of the path to awakening that a bodhisattva traverses after having a perceptual realisation of highest reality.
 [^44-2]: The ten knowledges (Skt. daśa jñānāni; Tib. shes pa bcu) are mentioned, for example, the *Abidharmakośa* ch.
 7. They are knowledge of: 1. dharma; 2. concordance; 3. conventions; 4. other minds; 5. suffering; 6. origin; 7. cessation; 8. the path; 9. exhaustion; 10. non-arising.